Barbeer History, Family Crest & Coats of Arms

 John Barbour (1316?-1395), was the earliest Scottish poet on record and one of the best of the ancient Scottish poets, a contemporary of Chaucer.
 He was also Archdeacon of Aberdeen.
 "The date of his birth is conjectural, but his death, on 13 March 1395, is proved by an entry in the obit book of the cathedral, the cessation in that year of a pension conferred on him by Robert II, and other documentary evidence.
 In 1357 he appears as Archdeacon of Aberdeen in a safe-conduct by Edward III to him and three scholars going to study at Oxford."

-Important Dates for the Barbeer family
+Early History of the Barbeer family

 This web page shows only a small excerpt of our Barbeer research.
 Another 180 words (13 lines of text) covering the years 1410, 1603, 1329, 1336, 1383, 1391, 1410, 1451, 1463, 1934, 1316, 1395, 1690, 1757, 1690, 1714, 1738, 1811, 1757, 1761, 1763 and are included under the topic Early Barbeer History in all our PDF Extended History products and printed products wherever possible.